propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.44 =
+* Record when a price change occurs from anywhere (i.e. done manually or via a property import) and add it to the property history.
+* Record when a property is taken off or put on the market and add it to the property history
+* If a property has already previously been sent to an applicant, then re-include it in future matches if a price change has occured or if it's come back on the market since it was last sent
+* Added a new setting to choose what property statuses should be included in matches.
+Useful if you don't want to send Sold STC properties to applicants, for example
+* Added a new 'Match Price Range' setting to applicant requirements allowing you to specify the min and max prices of properties that should match with applicants.
+More about this can be found under 'Property Hive > Settings > General > Miscellaneous'
+* Updated help text relating to entering the Google Maps API Key

 = 1.4.43 =
 * Added new 'Not on Market Only' filter to backend properties list